 Black carbon emissions from diesel engines/vehicles can be significantly reduced through emission control technology that is already commercially available.
-High efficiency diesel particulate filters on new and existing diesel engines provide nearly 99.9% reductions of carbon emissions.
+High efficiency diesel particulate filters (DPFs) on new and existing diesel engines provide nearly 99.9% reductions of black carbon emissions.
 As has been shown in the heavy-duty highway sector, DPFs are extremely efficient at reducing particulate emissions over a wide range of particle sizes, including reducing emissions of the smallest, ultrafine particles emitted by a diesel engine.
 In the highway, heavy-duty sector, DPF-equipped engines are routinely being certified at PM emissions levels that are 90% or more below the 0.01 g/bhp-hr 2010 EPA PM heavy-duty highway diesel engine standard.
 The "bonus" PM reductions provided by DPFs in the highway sector provide significantly more public health benefits than estimated by EPA in their final 2007-2010 heavy-duty highway regulation.
 In addition to "bonus" public health benefits afforded by DPFs, DPFs have also provided important co-benefits on climate change due to the large reductions in black carbon emissions that result from the use of high efficiency DPFs (an ARB funded study highlighting the significant impact of reducing black carbon emissions from diesel engines on climate change was released in June 2013).

 The addition of a more effective heavy-duty inspection and maintenance program in California is needed to ensure that DPF-equipped trucks and buses continue to deliver significant reductions in black carbon emissions over the long operating lives of these vehicles.
-A companion policy to a more effective heavy-duty inspection and maintenance program is the adoption of robust requirements for diesel aftermarket emission control products (including filters) that provide end-users with proven, affordable replacement parts for older vehicles that are still on the road long after the manufacturer warranty has expired.
+A companion policy to a more effective heavy-duty inspection and maintenance program is the adoption of robust requirements for diesel aftermarket emission control products (including DPFs) that provide end-users with proven, affordable replacement parts for older vehicles that are still on the road long after the manufacturer warranty has expired.
+ARB recently finalized and adopted its Procedure for Approving Aftermarket DPFs for On-Road Heavy-Duty Diesel Engines, and MECA urges staff to work quickly and efficiently with Aftermarket DPF manufacturers to approve devices.

 It is also worth noting that stoichiometric, heavy-duty natural gas engines have been shown to emit large numbers of ultrafine particulates that are largely the result of the consumption of lubricant oil during the engine combustion process (see ARB's funded work published by West Virginia University on particle emissions from stoichiometric natural gas bus engines published in Environmental Science & Technology in 2014).
-These stoichiometric heavy-duty engines are currently certified without filters due to their low particulate mass emissions.
-Filters on these stoichiometric natural gas engines would significantly reduce the ultrafine particle emissions from these engines and provide additional climate and public health benefits.
-MECA encourages ARB to investigate the benefits of applying filters to these engines and enact appropriate policies that force the use of high efficiency filters on these engines.
+These stoichiometric heavy-duty engines are currently certified without particulate filters due to their low particulate mass emissions.
+Particulate filters on these stoichiometric natural gas engines would significantly reduce the ultrafine particle emissions from these engines and provide additional climate and public health benefits.
+MECA encourages ARB to investigate the benefits of applying particulate filters to stoichiometric heavy-duty natural gas engines and enact appropriate policies that force filter use on these engines.